Median Filter

 Sliding window method

-In the sliding window method, the output for each input sample is the median of the current sample and previous selections. — this is the length of the window in the samples.
+In the sliding window method, the output for each input sample is the median of the current sample and previous samples, where — this is the length of the window in the samples.

 Consider an example of calculating the sliding median of streaming input data using the usage of the sliding window method.
 The algorithm uses a window of length 4.
 With each incoming input sample, a window of length 4 moves along the data.